 - Business registration platforms, including business insurance, as part of the business creation process

-For SMB insurance organizations to add embedded sales to their existing opti-channel strategies requires a bit of foresight and the ability to decentralize resources.
+For Small and Medium (SMB) insurance organizations to add embedded sales to their existing opti-channel strategies will require a bit of foresight and the ability to decentralize resources.
+We break down exactly what those requirements are and how to get started, so let's get started!

 Embedded Insurance Basics